Tether (USDT) and USD Coin (USDC) Explained

 At Hodlnaut, we offer a higher interest rate (in comparison to the bitcoin rate) to users who hodl their Tether and USD Coin with us.
 Users can immediately earn the best rates and there are no lock-in periods or minimum deposits.
 Sign up for an account and get the most out of your stablecoins while hodl-ing!

-Our current interest rates are 6.2% APY for BTC and 8.3% for USDC and USDT.
+Our current interest rates are 6.2% APY for BTC, 6.7% for ETH, and 8.3% for DAI, USDC, and USDT.
 Sign up for an account today and start earning interest on your crypto!